Amiir-zar/Twitter_Project/README.md

 # Twitter-Project

-The main objective of this project is to retrieve tweets from Twitter and provide users with relevant information about those tweets.
+The main objective of this project is to retrieve tweets from Twitter and provide users with analytical information about those tweets.
+For the first stage of this project we decided to show three bar chart( The most frequent word, Hashtag and mention) which contains a specific hashtag.

 ## Description
 In this project, we have developed a comprehensive system that involves fetching tweets from Twitter, analyzing their content, and presenting valuable information to users.
 To enhance the user experience, we have incorporated a user-friendly graphical user interface (GUI) using the Streamlit library.
 This GUI allows users to effortlessly interact with the system, select specific hashtags of interest, and retrieve insightful data from the tweets.